 “No I’m sorry I don’t.”
 She said coming closer.

 “Gig?
 Are you a singer?”
-She was almost to the tailgate on the truck.
+A little closer.
+He said to himself.
+Almost to the tailgate on the truck.
 Still ready to run if he proved to be dangerous.

 “Backup and drummer.”
 He said.
 Palming the sap.
 His hands hidden by the open hood of the truck.
 He put it in the back pocket of his jeans ready for use.“Ever hear of Garth Brooks?”